vulcanize/vulcanizedb/README.md

 To watch contracts on a network other than mainnet, use the network flag:
     - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --contract-address <contract address> --network <ropsten, kovan, or rinkeby>`

-To watch events within a certain block range use the starting block and ending block flags:
+To watch events starting at a certain block use the starting block flag:
-    - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --contract-address <contract address> --starting-block-number <#> --ending-block-number <#>`
+    - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --contract-address <contract address> --starting-block-number <#>`

 To watch only specified events use the events flag:
     - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --contract-address <contract address> --events <EventName1> --events <EventName2>`